Louise Marie-Thérèse (The Black Nun of Moret): Her Portrait

-In popular culture
+False Rumors of her Parentage

+There are many false beliefs surrounding the parentage of Louise Marie-Therese.
+Voltaire suggested, in 1751, that Louise was likely one of many illegitimate children of King Louis XIV.
+Others at the time suggested that Louise fabricated the story.
+There are further claims by some historians that the actual daughter of Queen Marie Therese was a Marie-Anne who died in childbirth.
+Different accounts of her birth origin, such as birth complications resulting in a purple child (meaning deceased), were a result of officials trying to conceal the truth of the affair.

+The duc de Luynes claimed that she was the daughter of two black gardeners, too poor to educate her, who applied to Mme. de Maintenon for patronage.

+Legacy and impact

 In 1978, French writer Pierre-Marie Dijol published the book Nabo, ou le Masque de Fer, in which he claimed that the nun's father was Nabo, Queen Maria Theresa's dwarf black page, who was removed from court by order of the king soon after Louise Marie-Thérèse's birth, and incarcerated as the Man in the Iron Mask, under the pseudonym of "Eustache Dauger".

 The circumstances surrounding Louise Marie-Thérèse's birth are portrayed in the first three episodes of the TV drama series Versailles, which premiered in France on 16 November 2015.
 In the programme she is the illegitimate daughter of Queen Maria Theresa and Prince Annaba from Assinia.
-Nobu the dwarf was blamed and was later found dead in the fountain in front of the palace, implying he was the father and either killed to keep the secret or out of Louis' vengeance for cuckolding him under his own roof.
+In the show, Nabo the dwarf was blamed and was later found dead in the fountain in front of the palace, implying he was the father and either killed to keep the secret or out of Louis' vengeance for cuckolding him under his own roof.
 Later the child was used as a bargaining chip to gain trade routes in Assinia, and was taken by the Prince (now King) to Assinia.